 Nepal Tourist Visas

-There are three different tourist visas on arrival that you can purchase in Kathmandu:
+There are three different visas on arrival that backpackers can purchase in Kathmandu:

 - 15-days for $30

 After you enter your passport information and have your picture taken at the electronic machines in the airport, go to the payment window to pay for whichever visa you want.
 You can pay for the visa in US Dollars, Canadian Dollars, Australian Dollars, Euros, Japanese Yen, and British Pounds.
 It’s best to bring exact change!